2003 Ennis shooting: Perpetrator

 George Harold Davis (born June 20, 1958) was identified as the man responsible for the shooting rampage in Ennis.
 He was a proponent of white supremacy and anti-Semitism.
 He was also a trained killer and a paramilitary veteran, who had served as a mercenary in Nicaragua.

 Davis was born in Leavenworth, Kansas, and moved to Washington in the early 1990s.
 Prior to the shooting, Davis had only recently moved to the Ennis area from Washington.
 At the time of his shooting spree in Ennis, Davis worked as a ranch hand on a nearby ranch.
 Davis had also worked as a carpet installer in Washington throughout the 1990s.

 Davis had a prior criminal history on record.
-Between 1994 and 1997, Davis received four separate restraining orders in Olympia, Washington, including one for harassing a staff member of The Olympian.
+Between 1994 and 1997, Davis received four separate restraining orders in Olympia, Washington, including one for harassing a staff member of the newspaper The Olympian.
 He reportedly wrote a letter to an Olympian reporter, saying the newspaper was a "criminal organization which was psychologically controlled by the Jews" and that "only white supremacism can save nature's finest."
 Davis also sent them a newsletter from the neo-Nazi group, National Alliance, which said, "We must halt the flow of Third World immigrants across our borders, and we must take whatever other steps are necessary to reclaim our cities from the hordes of non-Whites who have invaded them during the past 50 years."

 A woman from the Washington area with whom Davis had tried to start a relationship claimed to have received neo-Nazi literature from him at her work and home address.
 She also got a restraining order against Davis at the time.